 (All the Leaving is available at Amazon, Vroman's Bookstore in Pasadena, Homeboy Industries, in Los Angeles, and in a Kindle ebook edition).

 In addition to holding an MS in directing from AFI, Michelle holds a Bachelor of Science in digital filmmaking from the Los Angeles Film School and is in the last year of earning her Entertainment Business Bachelor's degree.

 As a Buddhist practitioner, Michelle believes that being a volunteer is the practice of employing one's compassion for a higher purpose.
 Ms. Espinosa spent three days a month in prisons for fifteen years facilitating the Alternatives to Violence Project (AVP) for inmates.
 AVP is a process by which inmates and community members learn communication, coping skills, and deeper self-awareness as alternatives to violence.

 For three years, Michelle was a volunteer responder and on-call manager for the Los Angeles City Mayor's Crisis Response Team.
-CRT is called on the scene by L.A.
-Fire and Police Departments to assist witnesses and family when there is a fatality or multi-casualty incident until the Coroner leaves.
+CRT is called to the scene of fatalities or multi-casualty incidents by L.A.
+Fire and Police Departments–to assist witnesses and families–until the Coroner leaves.